Preparing for Admission

 - All medications you are taking in their original containers.

-- Any essential personal items, such as glasses, dentures, hearing aids, walker or wheelchair.
+- Any essential personal items, such as glasses, dentures, hearing aids,

 - Personal hygiene items you may need.